EduhxH/IA-agent-with-tools---/README.md

 ## 🧩 About the Project

-This project is a deep dive into the **ReAct (Reasoning and Acting)** pattern, built from scratch without relying on high-level AI frameworks.
+This project is a deep dive into the **ReAct (Reasoning and Acting)** pattern, built from scratch without relying on high-level AI frameworks like LangChain.

 The goal was to create an agent that doesn't just talk, but actually **executes actions** to find information or perform tasks.
 It uses a manual implementation of the reasoning loop, where the LLM decides which tool to use, processes the output, and continues until it finds the final answer.

 Everything runs locally, ensuring privacy and a deep understanding of the agentic workflow:

-- Manual ReAct loop implementation
+- **Pure Implementation:** Manual ReAct loop without LangChain or similar abstractions.
-- Real-time tool execution (Web Search, Calculator, etc.)
+- **Real-time Tools:** Execution of Web Search, Calculator, and File Reader.
-- FastAPI-based backend for high performance
-- Modern React + Vite frontend for a smooth experience
+- **Modern Stack:** FastAPI-based backend and React 19 + Vite frontend.

 ---